 It’s very unlikely, and you can definitely wear long pants all year round, but if you’re from a warm climate like me and really want to try and embrace the heat while it lasts, go for it.

 You could even get these tartan sunglasses to make people think your are truly Scottish!
 (Ahem…)

 All-weather tennis shoes

 Shoes are an important part of any outfit while traveling because they help sort out the difference between someone who is going to have a great vacation and someone who is going to complain the entire time.

-My husband has some plain waterproof tennis shoes like these ones and absolutely loves that they go with anything, while I’ve opted for the more colorful version that is going to clash with my outfit half of the time – but who cares.
+My husband has some plain waterproof tennis shoes and absolutely loves that they go with anything, while I’ve opted for a more colorful version, like these ones, which are going to clash with my outfit half of the time – but who cares.

 A cute rain coat

 Did I mention it rains in Edinburgh a lot?
 On top of your super layered sweaters, you should be packing a rain coat in case the skies decide to open up.